This post may contain affiliate links.

-- Your students get bored with traditional writing curriculums.
+- Your students get bored with traditional writing curricula.
 They definitely won’t get bored with A Pirate’s Guide t’ th’ Grammar of Story!

 - You don’t want to do prep work before lessons.
 This workbook doesn’t require any parental prep work – just support and guidance.